 The profession of teaching has come a long way over the centuries.
-Educators have done more than just shift from being keepers of knowledge to facilitators of learning.
-In addition to all this they've become our students' collaborative partners, caregivers, confidants, and counsellors.
+Educators have done more than just shifting from being keepers of knowledge to facilitators of learning.
+In addition to all this, they've become our students' collaborative partners, caregivers, confidants, and counselors.
 As it turns out, these are the roles that equip them perfectly for the challenging exploits of managing student trauma.

 But is this a common thing in schools?
 How often are teachers placed in this position?
 Some unsettling statistics from this Edutopia article by Emelina Minero can't be ignored.
 These are stats found within the United States alone:

 "Data shows that more than half of all U.S. children have experienced some kind of trauma in the form of abuse, neglect, violence, or challenging household circumstances—and 35 percent of children have experienced more than one type of traumatic event, according to the Centers for Disease Control and Prevention (CDC).
 These adverse childhood experiences (ACEs) can have impacts that extend far beyond childhood, including higher risks for alcoholism, liver disease, suicide, and other health problems later in life."

 The same article recounts the experience of teacher Alysia Ferguson Garcia in facing the emotional suffering of her own kids.
 By her own admission it was something she wasn't prepared for:

 “When you’re learning to be a teacher, you think it’s just about lesson plans, curriculum, and seating charts ...
 I was blindsided by the emotional aspect of teaching—I didn’t know how to handle it.
 I was hurt by my students’ pain, and it was hard for me to leave that behind when I went home.”

 She's right—it's hard for someone as compassionate as a teacher to forget about this sort of thing after having witnessed it.
 After all, our learners are in our care for much of the year and more than the academic end up becoming shared experience.